Aqua-Regia-AI/models_journey/src/chapter_2.md

 Since Dall-E was a thing and it was a combination of Dali and Wall-E, I took a page from OpenAI's book and called my model _Mann-E_.

 ## Early adapters

+When I started coding the platform, I decided to gather a list of emails of the possible early adapters.
+First, I thought it will be around 20-25 people maximum and I didn't really aim high in terms of infrastructure.
+The whole project was running on a single _RTX 2080 TI_ GPU which I could rent with a nice price from a local infrastructure provider here.
+When I posted about the project on social media, I bombarded with emails.
+In course of 72 hours, I got around 200 emails and it was amazing!

+When I reached the 200 point, I told people I won't accept any new early adapters and you will be able to sign up on platform when we launch publicly.
+Then I emailed these people one by one and sent them instructions on how they can access the platform and I made a group on Telegram to gather the feedback from my community.
+The feedback helped me make the product much much better in a few weeks.

+## Public Launch 🚀